StrangeBeeCorp/docs/docs/thehive/administration/organizations/link-an-organization.md

 5. Choose the case-sharing rules between the organizations in both directions using the **Choose a link type** dropdown lists.

     Options are the followings:
     - *default*: Cases will not automatically shared with the other organization.
-It will require a manual action from you to be shared.
     - *supervised*: Cases will automatically be shared with the other organization with an analyst-type permission profile, which grants both read and write access to cases.
-    - *notify*: Cases will automatically be shared with the other organization with the read-only permission profile.
+    - *notify*: Cases will automatically be shared with the other organization with a read-only permission profile.

 6. Select **Confirm**.